beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 Start with a `nmap` scan with the `-sS` switch and go have a coffee while it runs.
 The `-sS` switch asks `nmap` to perform a `SYN Stealth scan` which is a relatively stealthy (remember that stealth is important in this challenge) and quick scan.
 A `SYN Stealth scan` never opens a full TCP connection and instead relies on sending  `SYN` packets and waiting for a `SYN/ACK` or `RST` responses.

 ```
 sudo nmap -sS -p1-65335 10.10.200.123
 ```
+**_NOTE:_** You may also use `rustscan -a 10.10.106.239` which yields MUCH quicker portscan results - but honestly I don't know how it compares to NMAP with -sS in terms of 'noisieness'.

 ```
 Starting Nmap 7.60 ( https://nmap.org ) at 2024-01-15 09:02 GMT
 Nmap scan report for ip-10-10-200-123.eu-west-1.compute.internal (10.10.200.123)